Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Retailers want you to bust your budgets, here’s how to beat them at their game
+Retailers want you to bust your budget.
+Here’s how to beat them at their game

 spinner image

-Whether you’re getting up in the wee hours of the morning to get your hands on a doorbuster deal or are looking for general discounts, there are lots of ways retailers entice you to open your wallet.
-Here’s a look at some of the popular strategies and how to avoid falling for the trap.
+Whether you’re getting up in the wee hours of the morning to get your hands on a doorbuster deal or just looking for general discounts, there are lots of ways retailers entice you to open your wallet.
+Here’s a look at some popular strategies and how to avoid falling for these traps.

 • Laptops and other tech